lee-zhg/devops101/Lab1/README.md

     * Toolchain Name: `toolchain-kube-guestbook-<timestamp>`
         * Use the existing appended timestamp of the generated name,
     * Select Region: <default>,
-      * If you have an existing `Continuous Delivery` service, make sure that the region matches with the region of your `Continuous Delivery` service,
+      * Note: if you have an existing `Continuous Delivery` service, make sure that the region matches with the region of your `Continuous Delivery` service,
     * Select a resource group: `Default`
     * Select a source provider: `Github`,
         * This will reload the page with a Github configuration section,
         * If asked for Authorization, `Authorize` the toolchain,
         * Github Server: `https://github.com`,
         * Repository Type: `Existing`,
+        * Source repository URL: here you can choose to use the IBM repo `https://github.com/IBM/guestbook` or a fork of the IBM repo to your personal account, i.e. `https://github.com/<username>/guestbook`.
+If you use the fork you will have admin access and this lets you use the Issues support.
+If you use the public IBM repo you cannot use Issues support in your toolchain.
-        * Source repository URL: `https://github.com/<username>/guestbook` forked from the IBM guestbook at `https://github.com/IBM/guestbook`, you should be able to select the drop down and scroll to find your fork of the `guestbook` repo,
+	* If you choose your personal Github account, you should be able to select the drop down and scroll to find your fork of the `guestbook` repo,
-        * If you choose the IBM repo instead of the fork:
+        * If you choose the public IBM repo instead:
           * Uncheck `Enable GitHub Issues`,
           * Uncheck `Track deployment of code changes`,
     * Click `Create` button,